rebeccaansems/CSCI-4176/README.md

 **Problem 3: Moving the beats in time in the Rhythm Game**

 It was hard to sync the music notes with the music correctly.
+Tracking the time passed since the song started can result in slowly thrown off beat timing.
 This was done by finding beats per second divided by frames per second), see the init of the song player.

 ```